apua/colorprint/README.rst

 About the package:

-- :Q: The name `VT100-ColorPrint` is verbose.
-Why not use shorter name, such as `ColorPrint`?
+- :Q: The name `VT100-ColorPrint`_ is verbose.
+Why not use shorter name, such as `ColorPrint <https://pypi.python.org/pypi/colorprint/>`_?
   :A: Because it has been taken.
 See https://pypi.python.org/pypi/colorprint/

 - :Q: Can it run on Microsoft Windows?